-- Page 2--

 entrance.

-It drops down about 30 feet and we would need to return if we decide to explore
+It drops down about 30 feet and we would need to return with the proper gear

-That's a long way down.
-However one can't help but wonder what treasure might be waiting there.
+That's a long way down!
+However one can't help but wonder

 What a treat!
 We saw a large number of wildlife on this trip including these mountain goats.